Grad PLUS Loan

 What occurs during Grad PLUS processing?

-- The servicer performs a credit check.
+- Once the loan application has been completed, the servicer performs a credit check.

 - The servicer notifies you about acceptance or rejection of the loan.